-lisp-module-name ::= a string containing the name of a Lisp module pathname ::= a string or pathname indicating the location of a .lisp file which provides the module load-return-value ::= a generalized boolean returned from calling the load command
+lisp-module-name ::= a string containing the name of a Lisp module (the value provided in the file) pathname ::= a string or pathname indicating the location of a .lisp file which provides the module load-return-value ::= a generalized boolean returned from calling the load command loaded.
+If the pathname is not provided, then it will try to load the file with the module name given (converted to all lowercase characters) and a .lisp type from the ACT-R support directory.
+In the ACT-R source code files, only those in the support directory use the provide function to specify a module name for use in requiring.

 The require-compiled function has one required parameter and one optional parameter.
 The required parameter is the Lisp module name string as would be passed to the require function (note this is not the same as an ACT-R module name).
-The optional parameter is the pathname to the file to be loaded.
-If the pathname is not provided, then it will try to load the file with the module name given
+The optional parameter is the pathname to the file to be